FlinkML/flink-jpmml/README.md

 ## License

-<p>This library has been published under the GNU Affero General Public License (AGPL) version 3.0 following and respecting [the official
-advices coming from the Apache Software Foundation](https://www.apache.org/licenses/GPL-compatibility.html) about the compatibility between the Apache License, Version 2.0 and the GNU General Public License, Version 3.0</p>
+This library has been published under the GNU Affero General Public License (AGPL) version 3.0 following and respecting [the official advices coming from the Apache Software Foundation](https://www.apache.org/licenses/GPL-compatibility.html) about the compatibility between the Apache License, Version 2.0 and the GNU General Public License, Version 3.0

 -----